annaesvensson/yellow-core/README.md

 At the top of a page you can change `Title` and other [page settings](#settings-page).
 Below you can change text and images.
 Text formatting with [Markdown](https://github.com/annaesvensson/yellow-markdown) is supported.
 HTML is also supported.
 [Learn more about text formatting](https://datenstrom.se/yellow/help/how-to-change-the-content).

+## How to customise HTML/CSS

+You can customise the appearance of your website with HTML and CSS.
+All HTML files are stored in your `system/layouts` folder.
+All CSS files are stored in your `system/themes` folder.
+Your changes will not be overwritten when the website is updated.
+[Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout) and [themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## How to add a page

 Add a new file to the `content` folder.